WebexCC-SA/LAB-2308/docs/task5.md

 - Make sure that agent state is set to 'Available' and then call the channel number again.
 In the IVR, choose **Option 5**.
 - Provide the case number that was created during the previous call.
 - The existing case should be displayed, and the case list should be displayed in a new tab.
+- Select the **Phone** icon and the same call will now show in both the tabs

 !!! warning